 Upwork has been around since 2013, making it one of the oldest freelancing platforms available.
 And it certainly has established market dominance in that time, with millions of freelancers vying for the attention of over 750,000 clients.

-Upwork is a legit and long-running platform and can be trusted.
+If you’re wondering – can Upwork be trusted – you can rest assured – Upwork is a legit and long-running platform and can be trusted.
 While Upwork takes plenty of measures to keep you safe, the platform is still used by scammers.
 Therefore, you must follow the platform’s safety guidelines to ensure you don’t fall victim to a scam.

-Is Upwork a fake website?
+Is Upwork a scam website?

 Upwork is a genuine website that is trusted by millions of freelancers and clients.